flashlab/motion-live-photo/README.md

-# Motion Photo mp4 to Live Photo Converter for web hosting
+# Motion Photo and Live Photo workflow on browser

-A simple web app that converted and compressed motion photo (.jpg file from android/xiaomi/oppo) to live photo (.jpg and .mov file from ios) using ffmpeg wasm.
-Or you can preview any image/video pair as live photo on your browser with the aid of [LivePhotosKit JS](https://developer.apple.com/documentation/livephotoskitjs).
+A SPA online tool that converted and compressed motion photos for web scenario.
+Or you can preview any image/video (e.g. jpg/mp4) pair as live photo on your browser with the aid of [LivePhotosKit JS](https://developer.apple.com/documentation/livephotoskitjs).
 Any PRs are welcomed.

 Main features:

-1. Recognition and comvert motion photo like image files.
+1. Recognition and preview motion photo series image files (google/xiaomi/oppo).
-2. Reduce media resolutions and keep ratio on browser.
-3. Download extracted and converted media files.
-4. Upload files.
+2. Convert or Reduce media (pixel, cut, mute..) by ffmpeg wasm (single/multithread).
+3. Take snapshot of video as static image of motion photo and custom presentation timestamp.
+4. Recreate motion photo jpg file from above with ability to custom XMP meta.
+4. Download, and Upload with flexible API of all above .
 5. Realtime logs.
 6. Save configs locally.
 7. Heic/heif image supported.
+8. Multi-language and dark theme.

 The UI was build on the basis of [video-dark2light-ffmpeg](https://github.com/The-Best-Codes/video-dark2light-ffmpeg) created by [BestCodes](https://bestcodes.dev).
-The motion photo split algorithm was derived from [https://motion-photo-parser.site.0to1.cf](https://motion-photo-parser.site.0to1.cf/).
+The motion photo parse and generate algorithm was derived from [https://motion-photo-parser.site.0to1.cf](https://motion-photo-parser.site.0to1.cf/).
 Heic/heif file compatibility drived by [heic-to](https://github.com/hoppergee/heic-to).

 You can find deployed version at the URL below: